dpiras/GMM-MI/README.md

 # GMM-MI

-Welcome to GMM-MI!
+Welcome to GMM-MI (pronounced ``Jimmie``)!
 This package allows you to calculate mutual information (MI) with its associated uncertainty, combining Gaussian mixture models (GMMs) and bootstrap.
-This documentation is a work in progress.
+You can read more about GMM-MI [in our paper](https://www.overleaf.com/project/62920145c884448df7e9745c) (the link will be to the actual paper once submitted).

 Current missing features include:
-- full documentation and testing of the main module gmm_mi.py
 - more test notebooks, including all results from the paper

 ## Current state

 As of July 30th 2022, we are observing a small MI bias when applying our estimator.
-Please check [this jupyter notebook](https://github.com/dpiras/MI_estimation/blob/main/notebooks/MI_D3p_significance.ipynb) for a minimum working example, and do not hesitate to let me know if you have any problems with it.
+Please check [this jupyter notebook](https://github.com/dpiras/MI_estimation/blob/main/notebooks/MI_D3p_significance.ipynb) for a minimum working example.
+Remove?

 ## Installation